 Friends on the move

-CFSC has been honoured to work consistently with international human rights lawyer, Paul Joffe (pictured on page 3), who has recently retired after 50 years at the bar.
+CFSC has been honoured to work consistently with international human rights lawyer, Paul Joffe (pictured in Jenn’s article), who has recently retired after 50 years at the bar.
 Paul’s extraordinary commitment to the UN Declaration and Indigenous peoples’ human rights is humbling.
 CFSC staff Jennifer Preston hosted a small retirement dinner for Paul in Montreal.
 Long-time CFSC partners joined to thank Paul for his incredible service!
 It has been our deep pleasure to partner with Paul and we wish him a happy retirement.

 CFSC staffers Sandra Wiens and Jeremy Vander Hoek headed to Washington to visit our sister Quaker service organizations Friends Committee on National Legislation and American Friends Service Committee.
 While still in Washington, Sandra and Jeremy attended a Global Indigenous Peoples’ Peacebuilding Conference.